-If you gather to partake in a Thanksgiving feast, have a reading before the eating begins.

-- Here is one possible text that is just about the right length and ably debunks the peaceful co-existence myth of the 'first Thanksgiving': Matthew Hughey's "On Thanksgiving: Why Myths Matter" (www.racismreview.com/blog/2009/11/24/on-thanksgiving-why-myths-matter/) - You can also read something appropriate from the www.UAINE.org website. - If appetites are whetted for more truth-telling, you can recommend for further reading David Stannard's American Holocaust: Columbus and the Conquest of the New World (see excerpts here: www.thirdworldtraveler.com/History/American\Holocaust.html). - 3.
+- 2. Use Thanksgiving Day as a 'teachable moment' to educate family and friends.
+If you gather to partake in a Thanksgiving feast, have a reading before the eating begins. - Here is one possible text that is just about the right length and ably debunks the peaceful co-existence myth of the 'first Thanksgiving': Matthew Hughey's "On Thanksgiving: Why Myths Matter." - You can also read something appropriate from the UAINE.org website. - If appetites are whetted for more truth-telling, you can recommend for further reading David Stannard's American Holocaust: Columbus and the Conquest of the New World (see excerpts here). - 3.
 Spread the knowledge and give the "hidden" story a human face by arranging for a member of UAINE to give a talk at a school, church or community center near you. - 4.
 Get involved in campaigns to right some of the wrongs experienced by Indigenous Peoples.
-You can work to free the Native American activist Leonard Peltier (www.whoisleonardpeltier.info/) who has been a political prisoner for 40 years.
-You can join the fight against racist and demeaning mascots (www.changethemascot.org), name brands, and products.
+You can work to free the Native American activist Leonard Peltier who has been a political prisoner for 40 years.
+You can join the fight against racist and demeaning mascots, name brands, and products.
+You can work to address the crisis of missing and murdered Indigenous women and girls.
 You can fight to abolish Columbus Day and instead declare Indigenous People's Day on the 2nd Monday in October.
-Check out the UAINE facebook page and many other media outlets for information about what is happening in your area and what you can do to help.
+The Massachusetts Legislative Agenda is fighting for five bills this session more info on the agenda and how to get involved at MAIndigenousAgenda.org.
+Check out the UAINE Facebook group and many other media outlets for information about what is happening in your area and what you can do to help.
 Express your solidarity, and urge others in your community (trade union, social justice organization, religious community, etc.) to help, too. - 5.
 Confront the crisis represented by climate change and the despoliation of the Earth.
 Indigenous people are on the frontlines defending the water and land from pipelines, fracking, mining, and much more.
 The fossil fuel wars are spearheaded by Indigenous peoples throughout the Americas who are fighting to preserve what is left of their land and treaty rights.
 "Many non Native people," Naomi Klein recently wrote, "are starting to realize that Indigenous rights if aggressively backed by civil challenges, direct action, and mass movements demanding that they be respected may now represent the most powerful barriers protecting all of us from a future of climate chaos."